-Extension tubes are hollow rings that fit between the end of a lens and the camera’s body, which will allow you to focus closer than average (but at the expense of some light).
+Extension tubes are hollow rings that fit between the end of a lens and the camera’s body, allowing you to focus closer than average (but at the expense of some light).

 A macro lens is what most people think of when they hear “macro photography,” and it’s what we recommend using to digitize your watercolor paintings.

-A macro lens is a specially designed piece of glass that allows you to get very close-up shots without losing sharpness or clarity in the image.
-The most common focal length for these lenses ranges from 50mm to 200mm, so you have many options.
+A macro lens is a specially designed piece of glass that allows you to get close-up shots without losing sharpness or clarity in the image.
+These lenses’ most common focal length ranges from 50mm to 200mm, so you have many options.